-In this mode, the tilting screen of Nikon D750 becomes much appreciated.
+In this mode, the tilting screen of the Nikon D750 becomes much appreciated.
 By flipping it upwards, you are starting live view photography.
 The pixel-level is in 1:1, which means that the image appears in astonishing detail.

 To make sure if the subject has been focused accurately, check the focus square.
 If the color has changed from red to green, then you’re right.
-There’s nothing to worry concerning screen blackout as long as the autofocus remains active unless you take pictures.
+There’s nothing to worry about concerning screen blackout as long as the autofocus remains active unless you take pictures.
 Nevertheless, it will only pass in a blink of an eye.

 Another purpose of live view photography is when there’s a need for extreme focus accuracy.
 Usually, it happens during macro shooting.

 High definition video footage; it is likely to be expected with D750 having a resolution of 1080p at up to 60 fps with a full movie exposure.
-It offers frame rate to 50, 30, 25, or 24 frames, able to crop mode in 1.5x with either fx or dx lenses.
+It offers a frame rate of 50, 30, 25, or 24 frames, able to crop mode in 1.5x with either fx or dx lenses.

-One of the shooting modes can be through point-and-shoot alongside with 13 scenes with seven options effects settings.
+One of the shooting modes can be through point-and-shoot alongside 13 scenes with seven options effects settings.
 Recording can be done through the H.264/MPEG-4 codec.

 Filmmakers prefer this model for it has zebra stripes that stand as a warning for an overly exposed video and separate video ISO sensitivity, just like with D810 at a lower price, not to mention a different ‘Movie Shooting Menu.’

-At the same time, Time-Lapse compressed images to be visible in the final footage, and Exposure Smoothing sets the camera’s limitation to changes in between shots to avoid flickering images.
+Simultaneously, Time-Lapse compressed images to be visible in the final footage, and Exposure Smoothing sets the camera’s limitation to changes in between shots to avoid flickering images.